REMLA24-Team-5/Model-Training/README.md

 ```

 ## Usage
-e) After implementing changes, run the pipeline and push changes, if any, to the remote
+a) After implementing changes, run the pipeline and push changes, if any, to the remote

 ```
 $ dvc repro
 $ dvc push
 ```

-f) To run experiments and see metrics, do either of the following commands
+b) To run experiments and see metrics, do either of the following commands

-* Show metrics after dvc repro
+* Show metrics after dvc repro:
 ```
 $ dvc repro
 $ dvc metrics show